petertwigg/petertwigg.github.io/school-of-knowing.md

 * Classes Commence the week of Sunday 24th March, 2024
 * Australasia: Tuesday Evenings, 6:30pm to 8:30pm.
 * Africa/Europe: Wednesday Evenings, 6:30pm to 8:30pm.
-* The Americas: (East Coast) Wednesday Evenings, 6:30pm to 8:30pm.
+* The Americas: (East Coast) Sunday Evenings, 6:30pm to 8:30pm.
 * The Americas: (West Coast) Tuesday Evenings, 6:30pm to 8:30pm.

 ### Cost